MileHacker Logo

 • Miyazaki Shimin Bunka Hall: Hosts cultural performances and events, showing local talent.

-• Miyazaki Prefectural Office: Architectural charm, notably the interior, makes it an engaging visit.
+• Miyazaki Prefectural Office: Architectural charm, especially the interior, makes it an engaging visit.

-• Local Markets: Miyazaki Central Wholesale Market (early mornings) offers an authentic glimpse of local life.
+• Local Markets: Miyazaki Central Wholesale Market (early mornings) presents a true glimpse of local life.

 Local Favorites & Emerging Spots